frobiac/adnw/README.md

 License
 -------
 Unless otherwise mentioned all code is licensed under GPL3.
+External code may use a different license which should be declared in the relevant files.

 **If you create a firmware from this code you _must_ change the vendor and product id!**